Case Study

 What Held Afterwards

-That is usually the point where the issue is no longer about goodwill.
-It is about whether the system can catch gaps in coordination early enough to stop them turning into drag, tension, and avoidable service inconsistency.
+That is usually the point where the issue is no longer goodwill.
+It is whether the system can catch coordination gaps early enough to stop them turning into rework, tension, and inconsistent delivery.

 That usually does not need more noise.
-It needs a clearer read on the live pattern and a way of shifting it that people can actually use when things get tense.
+It needs a clearer read on where the handoff is narrowing under pressure, and a way of shifting it before routine friction becomes service drag.